mnemnion/orb/doc/md/orb/prose.md

              punct  ←  {\n.,:;?!)(][\"}+
 ]] .. fragments.t
 ```

-### Prose post\-processing
+### Prose post-processing

 The algorithm we're using to get bookend matching has some gaps in the
 internal structure, and doesn't distinguish between the bookends themselves
-and the text they span\.
+and the text they span.

-This is \(again\) due to the limitation of the actions we're using for back
+This is (again) due to the limitation of the actions we're using for back
-capturing\.
+capturing.

-So we want to post\-process prose blocks and create Twigs for the missing
+So we want to post-process prose blocks and create Twigs for the missing
-syntactics\.
+syntactics.

 ```lua
 local bounds = { bold      = "*",